How to claim PIP

 You should make sure you’re prepared and have all the relevant information to help you make your claim.

-Your first payment for PIP will be backdated to the date you started your claim and cover the length of time it takes the Department for Work and Pensions (DWP) to make its decision.
+Your first payment for PIP will start from the date you make your claim and cover the length of time it takes the Department for Work and Pensions (DWP) to make its decision.
 If you're moving from DLA to PIP, your PIP payments will start the day after your DLA stops.

 The claims process